prividentity/cryptonets-ios-sdk/README.md

 ### Back Document Scan

 This function allows you to scan data from the back side of the document (government ID or driver's license).
 This method accepts a valid image of the back side of the ID document with a PTD417 barcode.
 It returns a cropped document and barcode images, as well as a resulting JSON document that contains barcode parsing results, if any.
-Note: high input image resolution is important for better barcode parsing results.
+Note: high input image resolution is essential for better barcode parsing results.

 ```swift
 func backDocumentScan(image: UIImage, config: DocumentBackScanConfig) -> Result<ScanModel, Error>